juliuswaldmann/parallax-react-js/README.md

 Alternatively you can also install parallax-react directyl from the source code:

 1. clone the repository with `git clone https://github.com/juliuswaldmann/parallax-react.git`
-2. open a terminal inside of the repository folder
+2. open a terminal inside of the repository folder.
 3. compile the package with `npx tsc -p tsconfig.json`
+4. run `npm pack` to create a .tgz file of the package (npm link DOES NOT work.
+You have to pack).
-4. go to the project folder you want to install the package to and open a terminal
+5. go to the project folder you want to install the package to and open a terminal.
-5. run `npm install CLONED_REPOSITORY_FOLDER` where `CLONED_REPOSITORY_FOLDER` is the path to the repository you just cloned.
+6. run `npm install TARBALL` where `TARBALL` is the path to the .tgz file `npm pack` created.

 ## Usage
 ![gif](https://media.giphy.com/media/JMtnvwkpNwFziOjV9v/giphy.gif)